-News items older than three months can be viewed on the Archive page.
+News items older than four months can be viewed on the Archive page.

 For an explanation of hatchery vocabulary, see the Glossary.